The Best Cheap Dolby Atmos Soundbars of 2019

 Blu-ray owners have access the to the largest library of Dolby Atmos-mixed soundtracks.
 Unfortunately, there aren't many Atmos-mixed movies and TV shows available to stream on Netflix or Amazon Prime.
 (Yet.)

 Just because a soundbar is capable of playing Dolby Atmos soundtracks doesn't mean that it sounds better than a non-Atmos soundbar.
 Atmos is a new technology that still commands a premium price.
-You can score a well-reviewed soundbar for as little as $100.
+You can score a well-reviewed soundbar for around $100.

-Here are the best-reviewed Dolby Atmos-enabled soundbars selling for $500 or less on Amazon:
+Here are the best-reviewed Dolby Atmos-enabled soundbars that have sold for $500 or less:

 Atmos soundbars disappoint or frustrate customers for many reasons:

 Many smart TVs are incapable of sending an Atmos signal to the soundbar;

 Overhead sound effects only work well on certain types of ceilings;

 Some soundbars have compatibility issues with popular devices like the Apple TV; and

 Netflix's most expensive streaming plan is the only one capable of outputting Atmos soundtracks.